performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Product Extensibility
 ~~~~~~~~~~~~~~~~~~~~~

-PCPextensibilityMuch of the PCP software's potential for attacking
+Much of the PCP software's potential for attacking
 difficult performance problems in production environments comes from the
 design philosophy that considers extensibility to be critically
 important.